litebito/netbox-ipam-scanner/README.md

 4. go to Authentication > API, create a new token, and configure the token as follows:
 	-	Select the user you just created (from the example above: autom_ipam_scanner)
 	-	Enable "Write Enabled"
-	-	Set the allowed IP's to the IP (or subnet
+	-	Set the allowed IP's to the IP (or subnet) of your server
+	-	***IMPORTANT*** Copy the API token and save it somewhere, this is the only moment you will see the token

 ### 3.2 The basics
 1. Copy the 2 script files and the toml file to the main script directory in your NetBox directory
 	 - if you installed netbox in /opt/netbox, copy the files to /opt/netbox/scripts